-So we decide to turn left at Paparoa taking the backway to add another piece of tarmac to our extensive collection of roads traveled.
-The road is very quiet with us almost wondering if we are heading the right way.
+So we decide to turn left at Paparoa, taking the backway to add another piece of tarmac to our extensive collection of roads travelled.
+The road is tranquil with us almost wondering if we are heading the right way.
 It’s also quite a twisting road so although we don’t lack for power in the motorhome we find ourselves slowed down by all the corners.
-I would imagine when this road is used as a detour it would be a nightmare being stuck behind larger trucks and motorhomes if you were in your car.
+I would imagine when this road is used as a detour, it would be a nightmare being stuck behind larger trucks and motorhomes if you were in your car.

-Coming out at Oakleigh just past the Caltex service station we have another road ticked off and it’s not far from here to Whangarei for a visit to the dump station.
-This dump station offers access from either side, has potable water and most unusually it has numerous rubbish and recycling bins making it a one stop shop so to speak.
-A great resource for the motorhome community.
+Coming out at Oakleigh just past the Caltex service station we have another road ticked off, and it’s not far from here to Whangarei for a visit to the dump station.
+This dump station offers access from either side, has potable water and most unusually it has many rubbish and recycling bins, making it a one-stop-shop so to speak.
+An excellent resource for the motorhome community.

-We rode down to the Blue Heron holiday park at the other end of the road but you cannot really see much from the road and didn’t want to enter the park when we weren’t staying there.
-It does look like a nice place to stay if you are one of those people who like being connected to power and have the facilities that campgrounds offer.
+We rode down to the Blue Heron holiday park at the other end of the road, but you cannot really see much from the road and didn’t want to enter the park when we weren’t staying there.
+It does look like a beautiful place to stay if you are one of those people who like being connected to power and have the facilities that campgrounds offer.

-Back at the NZMCA Park we got chatting to our neighbours, who more than almost any other place we have stayed embodied the spirit of the association with everyone talking to everyone.
-Although we didn’t share a happy hour that night it was still very interesting to hear everyone’s stories.
+Back at the NZMCA Park, we got chatting to our neighbours, who more than almost any other place we have stayed embodied the spirit of the association with everyone talking to everyone.
+Although we didn’t share a happy hour that night, it was still fascinating to hear everyone’s stories.
 Don if you are reading this I hope you got your solar and fuse problem sorted.
 You can see the white boundary markers for the camping spots quite clearly on the right of the above photo.
-I wonder how long before some self entitled idiot decides to try and remove them?
+I wonder how long before some self-entitled idiot decides to try and remove them?

-That evening as the sun started to set I stood on the knoll next to the motorhome taking photos of the views I captured the above photo with the oil refinery in the background mixing with the blue orange light I was very happy with this shot.
+That evening as the sun started to set I stood on the knoll next to the motorhome taking photos of the views I captured the above photo with the oil refinery in the background mixing with the blue, orange light I was pleased with this shot.

 I have featured this Park previously in my ratings but if you want to see the rating for here just click on the above.